Alex Manninger: Torino, Bologna, Siena and Salzburg

 Manninger subsequently joined Italian side Torino in Serie A in January 2003, and remained with them until the end of the season.
-At the start of the 2003–04 season, he signed for Bologna FC, where he spent two seasons largely used as an understudy.
+At the start of the 2003–04 season, he signed for Bologna, where he spent two seasons largely used as an understudy.
 He had a short loan spell with Brescia in July 2004, but was subsequently loaned to Siena for the 2004–05 Serie A season during which Manninger made nineteen appearances in the league for the Robur.

 In July 2005, Red Bull Salzburg re-signed Manninger from his parent club Bologna, and during season 2005–06 he made sixteen appearances.

 Return to Siena, Udinese and Juventus

 Manninger returned to Siena, in Serie A, this time on a permanent basis for the 2006–07 season.
 He started the season as the club's first choice keeper, but he was injured and replaced by Greek international Dimitrios Eleftheropoulos, who retained the first team goalkeeper's jersey once Manninger was fit again.
 He was first choice again at the start of 2007–08 season, ahead of Eleftheropolous, and Anssi Jaakkola.
 In a two-year spell at Siena, Manninger made nearly 70 appearances.

 In July 2008, as a non-contract player, he returned to Austria for another spell with Red Bull Salzburg, but before the season started, he had signed for Udinese, where he replaced the Juventus-bound Antonio Chimenti.
 However, in a career of brief moves, he stayed with the north east Italian club for just two weeks, before being signed by Juventus as backup for Gianluigi Buffon and Chimenti in August 2008.
 A long-term injury to Buffon resulted in Manninger playing for the first XI from early October 2008 through to late February 2009.
 During his tenure with Juventus, Manninger made thirty-five appearances in all competitions, drawing praise in the media for his performances.
-Following an injury to Buffon during the 2010 World Cup, Juventus signed Marco Storari from Milan in the summer of 2010, and Manninger was demoted to the role of the club's third–choice goalkeeper.
+Following an injury to Buffon during the 2010 FIFA World Cup, Juventus signed Marco Storari from AC Milan in the summer of 2010, and Manninger was demoted to the role of the club's third–choice goalkeeper.
 He was released at the end of the 2011–12 season, following Juventus's league title victory.

 Augsburg

 After four months without a club, Manninger signed for Bundesliga club FC Augsburg to cover for an injury to regular first-choice goalkeeper Simon Jentzsch.
 He made his competitive debut for Augsburg in a DFB-Pokal home match against Bayern Munich on 18 December 2012.
-In 2014, he signed a one–year contract extension. and was released at the end of his contract in June 2016 after having made 38 appearances in all competitions for the German side during his time with the team, 36 of which came in the Bundesliga.
+In 2014, he signed a one–year contract extension and was released at the end of his contract in June 2016 after having made 38 appearances in all competitions for the German side during his time with the team, 36 of which came in the Bundesliga.